-- They don't work reliably within the cloud environment regardless of memory configuration.
+They don't work reliably within the cloud environment regardless of memory configuration.
 We have some workarounds available here

 - _JAVA_OPTIONS: -Xmx3g tells Java the heap size cannot grow larger than 3GB which is 75% of the default medium resource class.
-If there are many other services running in the job you might to go with 2g which leaves more room for other services.
+If there are many other services running in the job, you might want to go with 2GB which leaves more room for other services.

-This is not needed in CI since every compilation is fresh.
+This is not needed in continuous integration since every compilation is fresh.
 It takes up more memory for no benefit.
 You can pass --no-daemon directly to the gradlew script or set org.gradle.daemon=false in your gradle.properties file.

 - By default, Gradle will spawn a worker process for every available CPU.
 CircleCI Cloud will erroneously report within to jobs that they have 32 available.
 With the default resource class, they actually only have access to 2.
 Setting --max-workers=2 will limit Gradle from spawning too many workers.

 By default, Kotlin will spawn a daemon alongside Gradle.
 This is similar to the Gradle daemon and isn't necessary for CI.

 Kotlin can be told to run within the same memory allocation as Gradle by setting GRADLE_OPTS=-Dkotlin.compiler.execution.strategy=in-process

 Note: If you're still hitting memory issues, consider increasing the resource class.